planetarium/agent8-templates/basic-3d-minecraft/PROJECT.md

 - Directory containing utility functions for the game.
   - **`colorUtils.ts`**: Defines and manages per-face colors for all block types and provides functions for color conversion and access.
-  - **`terrainGenerator.ts`**: Implements procedural terrain generation with multiple layers, using absolute Y-coordinates for consistent block distribution.
+  - **`cubeMapGenerator.ts`**: Implements procedural cubeMap generation with multiple layers, using absolute Y-coordinates for consistent block distribution.

 ### `src/hooks/`